dankmem/GameTranslationOverlay/README.md

 Download this repository as zip and extract

-Open cmd window in the folder you extract to.

-Type "pip install -r requirements.txt"
+Run install requirements.bat or open cmd in project folder and type pip install -r requirements.txt

 This will install python dependencies for this project if successful. * If you see an error about command pip not found, ensure your python PATH enviromental variable is set correctly.

+open run translator.bat or open cmd and type python main.py * If you see an error about command python not found, ensure your python PATH enviromental variable is set correctly.

 Modify translationoverlay.py to adjust settings your prefrences